Chapter 9 Tuning

 Spark describes all computation steps using a Directed Acyclic Graph (DAG), which means that all computations in Spark move computation forward without repeating previous steps, this helps Spark optimize computations effectively.

 The best way to understand Spark’s computation graph for a given operation, sorting for our example, is to open the last completed query under the SQL tab in Spark’s web interface.
-Figure 9.2 show the resulting graph for this sorting operation, this graph contains the following operations:
+Figure ?? shows the resulting graph for this sorting operation, this graph contains the following operations:

 - InMemoryTableScan: This means that the original dataset